MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 > What seems clean for one person can be hard to read for another.

-Regardless the route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.
+Regardless the route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code is an art.

-> Balance the tension between readable code and the noise of null checking code

 ### Null Object Pattern